suprajasridhara/scion/doc/protocols/sigprefixlist/PublishingListNode.md

 # Publishing List Node

-The Publishing List Node (PLN) is responsible for discovering [PCNs](./PublishingConsensusNode.md).
-It uses a gossip protocol with other PLN instances near it and accumulates a list of PCNs over time.
-PCNs register their presence with a PLN they are configured with on start up.
-[MSes](./MappingService.md) and PCNs pull these lists when they need to find a PCN to communicate with.
+The Publishing List Node (PLN) is responsible for discovering [PGNs](./PublishingGossipNode.md).
+It uses a gossip protocol with other PLN instances near it and accumulates a list of PGNs over time.
+PGNs register their presence with a PLN they are configured with on start up.
+[MSes](./MappingService.md) and PGNs pull these lists when they need to find a PGN to communicate with.

 ## Deployment